 Does what you eat affect how you feel?
 Well, yes!
 As a nutritionist who, for more than two decades, has observed the degree and depth to which this connection makes itself clear—for those I work with every day, and in my own body—it’s obvious: What you eat impacts how you feel on the physical, energetic, […]

 If you’ve never put asparagus on your grill, don’t wait a moment longer to enjoy this amazing treat.
-Serves four to six.
-1 bunch asparagus (remove hard ends) 1 zucchini, sliced or cut in chunks 1 summer squash, sliced or cut in chunks 1 onion, cut in large wedges 1 red pepper, cut in large […]
+Serves 4 to 6 1 bunch asparagus (remove hard ends) 1 zucchini, sliced or cut in chunks 1 summer squash, sliced or cut in chunks 1 onion, cut in large wedges 1 red pepper, cut in large […]

 Summer is perfect for opening our senses to all that’s fresh and local.
 Choosing produce grown close to home yields great taste, supports your community’s farmers and economy, and cultivates a more direct connection to the earth.
 Nothing is more local than the herbs and greens you grow yourself.
 Greens are chock full of phytonutrients, plant compounds that provide a range of anti-bacterial and anti-inflammatory benefits, as well as support the body’s natural detoxification process.
 Even if you’re not a gardener, you can still get a huge nutritional bang for your effort-filled buck by planting a few parsley, cilantro, or basil seeds in a window box.